NeilMaude/CarND-Path-Planning-Project/README.md

 Self-Driving Car Engineer Nanodegree Program

 Neil Maude, August 2017

+## Overview
+This project navigates a car around the Udacity path planning test track.
+The objective is to plot a path which remains within the set constraints (speed limit, acceleration, jerk, avoiding other cars, remaining in lane unless changing lane), whilst making progress around the test loop.

+## Creating a Path
+The main loop of the application receives co-ordinates and sensor fusion data, then responds with a series of points which make up the path along which the vehicle will drive.
+Un-used points are also passed to the main loop, allowing a continuous path to be created by adding to previously un-used points.

+Path planning is done using Frenet co-ordinates (s = distance along the roadway, d = distance from the roadway centre line) which allow planning using the required `lane` (0, 1, 2 from left to right) at a given point along the roadway - either the car remaining in the current lane or moving to a new lane.
+Code within main.cpp uses the `spline.h` library to create points along this desired trajectory, which are appended to points that have been planned previously but not yet visited.

+This spline-based process creates a smooth path for the vehicle.
+By inspection, it was found that a path generated in this way from a lane to an adjacent lane at 50mph and covering approx 30m forward distance would not violate the jerk constraint and therefore this process can be used safely to generate lane-change paths.

+## Acceleration/Deceleration
+The path planner uses sensor fusion data to detect cars in the current lane and applies a deceleration to avoid collisions.
+The deceleration is fixed at ~5m/s2 to remain within the acceleration constraints of the project.

+## Boundary Conditions
+The car initially starts at rest in lane 1(!).
+Therefore setting the speed to 50mph would show as an instantaneous acceleration, violating the jerk constraint.
+Therefore speed is started at 0mph and gradually increased.
+So long as the lane ahead of the car is clear of vehicles, the car will accelerate at ~5m/s2 until the 50mph speed limit is reached (the max velocity is set at 49.5mph, to avoid risk of breaching the speed limit constraint).

+## Lane Selection and Scoring (Cost Function)
+If a car is detected in the current lane, the car will slow to avoid a collision, but will also seek an alternative lane.
+This is done by a simple lane-scoring based on a weighted sum of distances to the cars in each lane.

+Each car in a lane contributes to the cost function for that lane by:
+`(30 - distance_to_car) * weight`
+where the weight is a negative value

+Therefore a car which is nearby will have a large negative weight.

+The preferred lane is the lane with the highest score.
+The score for an empty lane will be 0 (no vehicles), with the right-most lane being preferred in the event of a tie.
+If no lane is empty, the lane with the most distant car will be chosen.

+If the preferred lane is 2 lanes away from current (i.e. a move from 0 to 2 or 2 to 0 is chosen), the preferred lane will be set to lane 1 as an intermediate state (plotting a spline across 2 lanes will likely break the jerk constraint).
+The preferred lane will be re-selected after this first lane change is completed.

+## Finite States
+The car has 5 possible states:
+1. Driving ahead
+2. Waiting to move left
+3. Waiting to move right
+4. Moving left
+5. Moving right

+The finite state machine starts off with the car driving ahead in the current lane and remains so until an obstructing car is found.

+At this point, the scoring process will select a lane and set the state to waiting to move left or right.

+The adjacent lane is then checked for obstructions - if there are none, the state is moved on to moving left/right.
+Otherwise the state remains waiting and the car continues driving in the current lane until the lane change is safe.

+If the lane change is safe, points are plotted to make the chosen maneouver.

+Once a lane change is complete, the car state is set to driving in the current lane once more, until an obstruction is found.

+Note: it may be the case that there is lots of traffic in the chosen lane - therefore the car will remain in the waiting state for only approx. 5 seconds (250 points consumed) before scrapping that plan and re-scoring the lanes.

+## Output
+This path planning implementation drives the car smoothly around the test track, remaining within the speed/acceleration/jerk constraints and avoiding other cars.
+The car is occasionally slowed due to being boxed-in by other cars, which could be improved by some of the enhancements suggested below.

+## Potential Enhancements
+The following are potential enhancements to the path planning process:
+* Variable acceleration and deceleration - these are set to a fixed rate, but could be tuned to the speed of vehicles in front of and to the side of the car.
+For example this could be a proportional controller using the speed of the car ahead and distance to the car ahead as inputs, outputting a smoother deceleration for the path planner.
+* In general it is assumed that other cars will continue at a fixed speed in their current lane.
+In the real world this will not be the case and a predictive solution would be an improvement over this simple assumption.
+* The lane scoring cost function is simple and effective, but could be improved.
+For example, this function does not consider the speeds of cars in adjacent lanes and may select a lane with a slow car rather than a lane with a faster, but nearby, car - this second lane would make for better progress.
+* The lane scoring function only looks at cars which are within the 30m horizon used for speed detection.
+Sometimes this means that the car prefers a lane which will shortly be occupied, over a lane which is clear for some distance.
+This could be addressed by extending the horizon for the cost function.

+# Udacity Instructions Follow:

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).